Skip to main content

 v3.0.0+

-The tcb app command has been available since v3.0.0.
+The tcb app command is available since v3.0.0.

-The tcb app command is used to deploy and manage CloudBase cloud applications.
-Each deployment overwrites the previous one while retaining historical deployment records (viewable via tcb app versions).
+The tcb app command is used to deploy and manage CloudBase cloud apps.
+Each deployment overwrites the previous one and retains deployment history (viewable via tcb app versions).

-• Frontend projects with dependency installation + build steps (React / Vue / Next.js / Vite / Angular / Nuxt etc.)
+• Frontend projects with install + build steps (React / Vue / Next.js / Vite / Angular / Nuxt, etc.)

 • Pure static projects